 Once you’ve seen the Castle and if you have time, it’s worth walking over to the cliffs opposite.
 The headland by the Camelot Castle Hotel boasts stunning views as well.

 In high season Tintagel is very busy.
-As already mentioned there is any number of gift shops and food establishments.
+As already mentioned there are a number of gift shops and food establishments.
 At the top of the village, you will find the visitors centre.

 There is ample parking in the middle of the village.
 The path to the castle is at the lower end of the village.

-From the village, it is a short walk to St Materiana’s, the Norman church that stands on the headland overlooking the Castle.
+From the village, it is only a short walk to St Materiana’s.
+This is the Norman church that stands on the headland overlooking the Castle.

 Along the main street of Tintagel, you’ll find the Old Post Office.

-The coastline here is designated an AONB (Area of Outstanding Natural Beauty), with both the National Trust and English Heritage looking after various parts of the coast.
-The South-West Coast Path from here runs five miles north to Boscastle and three miles south to Trebarwith Strand.
+The coastline here has AONB (Area of Outstanding Natural Beauty) status.
+Both the National Trust and English Heritage look after various parts of the coast.
+You can walk along the coast on the South-West Coast Path from Tintagel.
+The path runs five miles north to Boscastle and three miles south to Trebarwith Strand.
 These are both excellent walks with some stunning coastal scenery.